empty baby nursery after a stillbirth

 There’s really no way to prevent stillbirths, which is probably another reason why there isn’t much “awareness” around it – there’s no point in printing pamphlets if you can’t do anything about it.

 If you are having a high risk pregnancy, some doctors will suggest you do a daily kick count, but even that is debatable on how well it works considering you have to notice the decreased movement, get to a healthcare provider, have them agree that something’s wrong, then take action.
-That’s a lot of steps to happen in a really short window.
+That’s a lot of steps that have to happen in a really short window.

 If you are told that your baby is no longer viable, you will more than likely be advised to give birth vaginally through an induction.
 As heartbreaking as it sounds, it is still safer to give birth vaginally than a c-section regardless of the birth outcome.

-Most hospitals and healthcare providers have a protocol when dealing with a stillbirth, however, it’s still your birth, so you certainly have a say in how things play out.
+Most hospitals and healthcare providers have a protocol when dealing with a stillbirth; however, it’s still your birth, so you certainly have a say in how things play out.

 What to expect for a stillbirth delivery